 For the rest of your folded clothing, use packing paper to keep things organized.
 A medium-sized box is usually a good size.
 Even though clothing isn’t super heavy, a large box can still get heavy or unwieldy for your movers!
 Line the bottom of the box with packing paper to keep everything clean, then put in something that can withstand some compression.
 Think t-shirts, athletic clothes, or pajamas.
 Then add another layer of packing paper to designate a new drawer or category of clothing.

 Pack the box full, but not too full.
-Overstuffed boxes won’t stack well on the dolly or the truck, while partially empty boxes might be at risk for collapse.
+Overstuffed boxes won’t stack well on the dolly or the truck, while partially empty boxes might be at risk of collapse.
 Move on to another box if you run out of the room!

 To fold or to roll?